Alex Murdaugh defence witness suggests Maggie was killed by 5’2” shooter

 Mr Sutton said that the angles of bullets can be used to determine where the shooter was standing at the time the gun was fired and the height of the firearm – and in turn the person holding it.

-The witness worked back from a bullet hole in the quail pen near Maggie’s body – saying that it was the same person who fired that shot and fired shots at Maggie.
+The witness worked back from bullet holes in the quail pen and the dog house near Maggie’s body – saying that it was the same person who fired that shot and fired shots at Maggie.

+He also testified that Paul’s killer must have fired the shotgun from their hip.

 At one point, the animation shows two “shooters” on the screen.